UniFiDAO/unifidao.github.io/_posts/2020-08-22-welcome-to-unifidao.markdown

 ## Universal Finance in the Cosmos Ecosystem

 ### Manifesto:
-We will unify the Cosmos universise of blockchains and accelerate participation in the DeFi economy.
+We will unify the Cosmos universe of blockchains and accelerate participation in the DeFi economy.

 ### Purpose of the DAO
 To enable the community to easily and quickly coordinate the funding and delivery of interoperable solutions unique to the Cosmos universe.